Yasmin-A95/Yasmin-A95/README.md

-## 🥳 Hi, I'm Yasmin - Junior Software Developer
+## 🥳 Hi, I'm Yasmin - Graduate Engineer

 *At the risk of repeating myself*